CAMMA-public/ivtmetrics/README.md

 print("triplet mean AP", results_ivt["mAP"])
 ```

-`nan` values are possible when there is no instance of a particular class.
+Any `nan` value in results is for classes with no occurrence in the data sample.